-In its other contract, State Farm promised Wendy that it would pay her in the event she was ever injured by a driver who didn't have enough insurance to fully compensate her for her harms and losses.
-This contract required State Farm to fairly evaluate Wendy's injuries and offer her payment without requiring her to file a lawsuit.
-However, if after fairly evaluating her claim State Farm and Wendy still disagreed on the value of Wendy's claim then the contract required that Wendy sue State Farm and the at-fault driver and take the case to a jury trial.
+In its other contract, State Farm promised Wendy that it would pay her in the event that she was ever injured by a driver who didn’t have enough insurance to fully compensate her for her harms and losses.
+This contract required State Farm to fairly evaluate Wendy’s injuries and offer her payment without requiring her to file a lawsuit.
+However, if after fairly evaluating her claim, State Farm and Wendy still disagreed on the value of Wendy’s claim, then the contract required that Wendy sue State Farm and the at-fault driver and take the case to a jury trial.

-By forcing Wendy to file a lawsuit, State Farm was not only refusing to honor its contract with Wendy, State Farm was also putting the at-fault driver at risk.
-If the jury verdict exceeded the combined policy limits then the at-fault driver would be personally responsible and could lose savings and other assets.
+By forcing Wendy to file a lawsuit, State Farm was not only refusing to honor its contract with Wendy, but State Farm was also putting the at-fault driver at risk.
+If the jury verdict exceeded the combined policy limits, then the at-fault driver would be personally responsible and could lose savings and other assets.

 Some Inside Baseball

 Now for some inside baseball.
 One of the dirty little secrets of Pennsylvania car accident lawsuits is that the law in Pennsylvania has developed in a way that gives insurance companies a big advantage over injured people.
-The law says that juries aren't allowed to be told that an insurance company will pay the verdict.
-The fact that an insurance company is paying the defense lawyer and all the expert defense witnesses is kept secret from the jury.
-The fact that an insurance company will pay the verdict and that the driver won't have to personally pay the verdict is kept secret from the jury.
-In fact, almost any use of the word "insurance" is forbidden for fear that the jury might figure out that an insurance company is behind the scenes manipulating the trial.
+The law says that juries aren’t allowed to be told that an insurance company will pay the verdict.
+The fact that an insurance company is paying the defense lawyer and all of the expert defense witnesses is kept secret from the jury.
+The fact that an insurance company will pay the verdict and that the driver won’t have to personally pay the verdict is kept secret from the jury.
+In fact, almost any use of the word “insurance” is forbidden for fear that the jury might figure out that an insurance company is behind the scenes manipulating the trial.
 As a result, juries sometimes worry that the driver will be personally responsible for paying a judgment and this causes them to have sympathy for the at-fault driver.
-After all, we've all exceeded the speed limit now and again.
+After all, we’ve all exceeded the speed limit now and again.
 Most people have occasionally drifted through a STOP sign or made other careless mistakes.
-Jurors can't help but think how a big verdict could cost them if they were in the defendant's shoes.
-Insurance companies know this and count on juries to be prejudiced by their concern for the financial harm a big verdict would cause the defendant.
+Jurors can’t help but think how a big verdict could cost them if they were in the defendant’s shoes.
+Insurance companies know this and count on juries to be prejudiced by their concern for the financial harm that a big verdict would cause the defendant.

-However, when an insurance company is the actual defendant (as is the case when the injured driver sues for underinsured motorist benefits) then the law is pretty clear that the jury is allowed to know about the insurance company's involvement.
-This twist in circumstances in Wendy's case was such that the jury should have known the truth about State Farm's involvement and, thus, not have been unfairly swayed by their sympathy and concern for the at-fault driver.
-But, as we'll see, State Farm had a plan that would keep the truth from the jury and still allow State Farm to maximize the cost and difficulty of the lawsuit for Wendy.
+However, when an insurance company is the actual defendant (as is the case when the injured driver sues for underinsured motorist benefits), then the law is pretty clear that the jury is allowed to know about the insurance company’s involvement.
+This twist in circumstances in Wendy’s case was such that the jury should have known the truth about State Farm’s involvement and, thus, not have been unfairly swayed by their sympathy and concern for the at-fault driver.
+But, as we’ll see, State Farm had a plan that would keep the truth from the jury and still allow State Farm to maximize the cost and difficulty of the lawsuit for Wendy.

 The Litigation Against State Farm and State Farm’s Highly Compensated Doctor

 State Farm would ultimately hire a doctor with whom State Farm was familiar, a doctor with whom State Farm had worked closely and often in the past, a doctor to whom State Farm paid $3,000 per hour to testify.
-The doctor was paid to examine Wendy and then testify to his opinion.
-As experienced Pennsylvania injury lawyers, we had little doubt what the doctor's opinion would be but even we weren't prepared for how far the doctor would go to help State Farm hurt Wendy.
+The doctor was paid to examine Wendy and then testify as to his opinion.
+As experienced Pennsylvania injury lawyers, we had little doubt what the doctor’s opinion would be — but even we weren’t prepared for how far the doctor would go to help State Farm hurt Wendy.

 When Attorney Sciarrino tried to find out more information about the relationship between State Farm and this doctor, State Farm fought vigorously to keep the details secret.
-State Farm's efforts in this regard were, unfortunately, successful.
-But from other injury lawyers in Pennsylvania who'd tangled with this particular doctor and State Farm in the past, we were able to learn that State Farm's doctor earned approximately $300,000 per year as an "expert witness" and further that his work as an expert required less than 10% of the doctor's time.
+State Farm’s efforts in this regard were, unfortunately, successful.
+But from other injury lawyers in Pennsylvania who’d tangled with this particular doctor and State Farm in the past, we were able to learn that State Farm’s doctor earned approximately $300,000 per year as an “expert witness” and, further, that his work as an expert required less than 10% of the doctor’s time.